panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 }
 ```

-Open the [demo](https://codesandbox.io/s/gracious-tdd-gy4zo?file=/src/App.js) and type different message: only the latest message is logged to console.
+Open the [demo](https://codesandbox.io/s/gracious-tdd-gy4zo?file=/src/App.js) and type some messages: only the latest message logs to console.

 ## 6. Conclusion

-`useEffect(callback, dependencies)` is the hook that manages the side-effects in React.
+`useEffect(callback, dependencies)` is the hook that manages the side-effects in functional components.

-`callback` argument is the function invoked after changes are committed to DOM: here is where you put the side-effect logic. `dependencies` is a list of dependencies of your side-effect: being props or state values.
+`callback` argument is the function invoked after changes are committed to the screen: here is where you put the side-effect logic. `dependencies` is a list of dependencies of your side-effect: being props or state values.

-Because `useEffect()` hook heavily relies on closures, you might need to [get them well](/simple-explanation-of-javascript-closures/).
+Because `useEffect()` hook heavily relies on closures, you might need to [get them well](/simple-explanation-of-javascript-closures/) too.
 Also be aware of [stale closures issue](/react-hooks-stale-closures/).

 *Still have questions about `useEffect()` hook?
 Ask in the comments below!*